 During the investigation, the police spoke to Debbie Flores-Narvaez’s roommate, Sonya Sonnenberg, who reported her missing.
 She claimed that she last saw her leave home around 6 pm on December 12, 2010, to meet her ex-boyfriend, Jason “Blu” Griffith, at his home.
 Next, the detectives interviewed Jason, who claimed that Debbie had visited him on the fateful evening around 6:30 pm but left after a short while.
 He also told the authorities that she “might be suicidal,” a claim that was not supported by her family, friends, and roommate.
 As the police dug deeper into the relationship between Jason and Debbie, they learned that the former had been arrested for a domestic violence incident against her.

 However, when her sister told the detectives about Debbie’s volatile relationship with another man in 2009, they shifted their focus to him.
-The relationship ended on bad terms as Debbie reportedly endured violent outbursts from him, after which she sued him and received $250,000 as compensation.
+The relationship reportedly ended on bad terms; Debbie filed a civil lawsuit alleging assault and ultimately received a $250,000 default judgment against him.
 Upon learning that this former boyfriend was in Baltimore at the time of her disappearance, he was cleared as a potential suspect.
 Soon, the investigators questioned Jason again, but this time he was with his lawyer.
-He stuck to his original story but also told them he had been dating another girl while Debbie wanted more than friendship.
-When Debbie learned about his new girlfriend, it reportedly led to a domestic altercation, for which Jason was arrested.
+He stuck to his original story but also told them he had been dating another woman while Debbie wanted more than friendship.
+He claimed that when Debbie learned about his new girlfriend, it reportedly led to a domestic altercation, for which Jason was arrested.

-The Killer’s Ex-Girlfriend’s Testimony Led to His Arrest
+The Testimony of the Killer’s Ex-Girlfriend Led to His Arrest

-On January 5, 2011, the detectives got a break in the case when one of Jason’s former girlfriends notified them that he had visited her home on December 15, asking if he could store a large plastic bin there.
-He and his roommate, Louis Colombo, came back with the plastic bin.
-When she inquired about its contents, they revealed that Jason had killed Debbie during an argument.
-After strangling her to death, Jason enlisted the help of his roommate to dispose of her remains.
-In his interview, Louis admitted to helping Jason put her remains in the plastic tub and hide it in a vacant home.
-Consequently, Jason “Blu” Griffith was arrested and charged with the murder of his ex-girlfriend, Debbie Flores-Narvaez.
-Louis Colombo agreed to testify against Jason and avoided being charged.
+On January 5, 2011, the detectives got a break in the case when one of Jason’s ex-girlfriends notified them that he and his roommate, Louis Colombo, had visited her home on December 15.
+She told police that they had asked to store a plastic tub at her home.
+When she inquired about its contents, they reportedly told her that it was better that she didn’t know.
+In his testimony to the investigators, Louis stated that Jason enlisted him to dispose of Debbie’s remains.
+Investigators ultimately learned from Louis that Jason killed Debbie during an argument.
+Per records, Louis admitted to helping Jason put her remains in the plastic tub and hide it in a vacant home.
+Consequently, Jason was arrested and charged with the murder of Debbie Flores-Narvaez.
+Louis agreed to testify against Jason and avoided being charged.

 On May 5, 2014, Jason “Blu” Griffith’s murder trial got underway.
 The prosecution focused on the tumultuous relationship between the defendant and Debbie.
 They told the jury that he was seeing another girl and wanted to get rid of her.
 On the other hand, the defense argued that Debbie was allegedly stalking Jason and had threatened to kill him multiple times.
 He also took the stand and claimed self-defense.
 He said that on the fateful evening, he wrapped his arms around her neck because he thought she was reaching for a weapon inside her purse.
 Ultimately, on May 22, 2014, the jury returned with a final verdict after deliberating for about 14 hours.
 They found Jason guilty of second-degree murder.
 A couple of months later, on July 23, he was sentenced to 10 years to life in prison for killing the Las Vegas showgirl.